Samyak-jain2905/employee-db-project/README.md

 # employee-db-project
-it is a project in that we can add employee , remove employee ,update details of employee
+it is a backend project in that we can add employee , remove employee ,update details of employee

+ in this i have used springboot

+ it can run on postman